khlystova/barvhl/readme.md

 #### Repository description

-Repository contains:

 - Database in different formats with identical content:
   - barvhl.h5
   - barvhl.csv
   - barvhl.html
-- Use cases
+- Use cases in Python (folder 'examples'):
-  1. Description of the tables
+  - Database description (01-data-description.ipynb)
-  2. Plots for simple dependencies
+  - Plots for simple dependencies (02-simple-plots.ipynb)

 Files with content in Russian have names with **"-ru"**
 <br>